Eternal Sunshine of the Spotless Mind – Would You Erase Me?

 I wouldn’t have travelled if it weren’t for him.
 He was the start of my travels.
 I wouldn’t have made it to the war zone without him, and then I wouldn’t have met Big Love or moved to the other side of the world.
 All of those things happened to me because of the men I dated at the time, so to erase them would also mean erasing all of the other amazing times I had along the way.
 And those are things that I want to remember for the rest of my life.

 I don’t hate any of my exes enough to want to erase them permanently.
 I don’t want to give them that much of my energy.
-I’m in the slumpiest of slumps right now, sad and mid-breakup, but I still don’t want to erase Big Love, or The Hubby, or any of the men (or women) in my list.
+I’m in the slumpiest of slumps right now, sad and mid-breakup, but I still don’t want to erase Big Love, or The Hubby, or any of the men (or women) from my list of lovers.
 I love the process of falling in love.
 By proxy, I need to learn how to fall in love with the process of falling out of love, too.
 Because one very rarely comes without the other.
 Once in a blue moon, perhaps, but it always ends.

 How about you?
 Do you think you could hate your time with someone so much that you would be willing to completely erase all memories of them from your mind?
 Deleting the good with the bad, smooth with the rough, pleasure with the pain?
 And what kind of person do you think you would be as a result?
 I’d be a very different person, I think.
 Maybe even one that I didn’t like very much.

-To my exes: would you erase me?
+To my exes: would you erase me?Β

-1. “Those who fail History are doomed to repeat it.”
+“Those who fail History are doomed to repeat it.”
 Erasing your mistakes means erasing the lessons learned and sets you up for making those same mistakes again.
 So, no. No erasing.
 Unless I could erase individual nights…then I would have them slice my head like an epileptic ninja.

 The question I ponder (in my Sci-Fi Universe)…If you could take all you know and go back to relive your 18 year old self…would you?
 What would you change?

-1. Would I….?
+Would I….?
 I don’t know.
 It would still mean changing the entire pattern of my life.
 I would never have been so forgiving to the hubby, and in the blink of an eye, my entire life would change.
 I don’t regret anything, nor would I change anything.
 I’ve made mistakes; hasn’t everyone?
 I’m proud of them.
 And what they have made me become.
 I’m a half-decent person now.

 xoxoxo

-2. I wouldn’t want to erase the past because I’d also be erasing the lessons I learned.
+I wouldn’t want to erase the past because I’d also be erasing the lessons I learned.

-1. That’s very true… Wouldn’t it be nice if we hadn’t had to learn some of those lessons in the first place?
+That’s very true… Wouldn’t it be nice if we hadn’t had to learn some of those lessons in the first place?

 i really don’t know… i’d like to say the past has made me a better person blah blah blah but i just can;t believe how much time i’ve wasted with all the wrong men — a womanizer, a gay guy who became a priest, a guy who broke up w/ me when i wouldn’t put up, another womanizer — sometimes i feel so stupid and i kinda cringe every time i remember those men — those utterly selfish men. it’s like i’ve been falling in love with the same man over and over, only they have different bodies and faces. why must i always learn lessons the hard way. tsk. when all it really required was some common sense and self-esteem. sigh. on the other hand, if it weren’t for those men, i wouldn’t be able to appreciate what a great guy i have now. so my answer is…since i have only 4 exes, maybe i’ll erase the two and keep the other two ^^